zgstumpf/ratemyresume/README.md

     - **GitHub Desktop** - GUI for Git
     - **pgAdmin 4** - See database contents and execute SQL for debugging

-2. Clone the repository to your device
+1. Clone the repository to your device

     ```sh
     git clone https://github.com/zgstumpf/ratemyresume.git
     ```

-3. Navigate into the new cloned directory
+1. Navigate into the new cloned directory

     ```sh
     cd ratemyresume
     ```

-4. Create the `.env` file
+1. Create the `.env` file

     In the root project directory, create a file named `.env`.
 Copy the template from `docs` > `env.md` and paste into the `.env` file.
 You need to fill in the values for each key.
 Ask a team member for help, or retrieve the values from AWS.

+1. Open Docker Desktop

-6. Build the Docker container (**must have Docker Desktop open**)
+1. Build the Docker container

     ```sh
     docker-compose up
     ```

-<h3>Run locally for development</h3>
+<h2>Run locally for development</h2>

 1. `cd` into the directory containing `manage.py`